top of page

 Am I required to purchase a Medicare Prescription Drug Plan?

-No. However if you don't purchase one within three months following the month when either Part A or Part B begins, you will be assessed a lifetime monthly penalty if you decide to later take a Medicare Prescription Drug Plan.
+No. However if you don't have existing credible coverage and you don't purchase one within three months following the month when either Part A or Part B begins, you will be assessed a lifetime monthly penalty if you decide to later take a Medicare Prescription Drug Plan.

 How do I choose which Medicare Prescription Drug plan is best for me?